wwd9135/completed-projects/README.md

 ---

-## Methodology
+## 📈 Methodology
 My development process follows a three-stage evolution:
 1.  **Exploration:** Practicing new concepts in the `Mini-Projects` sandbox.
 2.  **Implementation:** Solving specific business needs in `PowerShell-Projects`.
 3.  **Refactoring:** Transitioning successful scripts into fully-documented, modular solutions in `Full-Projects`.

 ---
-*For my weekly technical journal and lab notes, visit the https://github.com/wwd9135/Learning-path repository.*
+*For my weekly technical journal and lab notes, visit the Learning-path directory at: https://github.com/wwd9135/Learning-path repository.*